particle-iot/docs/src/content/reference/device-os/firmware.md

 ### Programming and Debugging Notes

 If you don't see any notes below the table or if they are the wrong version, please select your Firmware Version in the table below to reload the page with the correct notes.
-Otherwise, you must have come here from a firmware release page on Github and your version's notes will be found below the table :)
+Otherwise, you must have come here from a firmware release page on GitHub and your version's notes will be found below the table :)

 |Firmware Version||||||||
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|